Impala Frequently Asked Questions

 Yes.
 See Controlling Impala Resource Usage for how to control Impala resource usage using the Linux cgroup mechanism, and Resource Management for Impala for how to use Impala with the YARN resource management framework.
 Impala is designed to run on the DataNode hosts.
 Any contention depends mostly on the cluster setup and workload.

-For a detailed example of configuring a cluster to share resources between Impala queries and MapReduce jobs, see Setting up a Multi-tenant Cluster for Impala and MapReduce
+For a detailed information about configuring a cluster to share resources between Impala queries and MapReduce jobs, see How To Create a Multitenant Enterprise Data Hub and How to Configure Resource Management for Impala.

 FAQs in this category: